tenpy/tenpy/doc/install/pip.rst

 ---------------------------------

-If you have the [conda]_ package manager from `anaconda <https://www.anaconda.com/distribution>`_, you can just download the `environment.yml <https://raw.githubusercontent.com/tenpy/tenpy/main/environment.yml>`_ file out of the repository and create a new environment (called ``tenpy``, if you don't speficy another name) for TeNPy with all the required packages::
+If you have the [conda]_ package manager from `anaconda <https://www.anaconda.com/distribution>`_, you can just download the `environment.yml <https://raw.githubusercontent.com/tenpy/tenpy/main/environment.yml>`_ file (using the `conda-forge` channel, or the `environment_other.yml <https://raw.githubusercontent.com/tenpy/tenpy/main/environment_other.yml>`_ for all other channels) out of the repository and create a new environment (called ``tenpy``, if you don't speficy another name) for TeNPy with all the required packages::

     conda env create -f environment.yml